 My relationship to the healing arts began with my own questions of how to be well in the world and I have come to believe that health is the harmony and balance of the physical, mental, emotional and spiritual.

 In 2012, I attended a Chinese medicine retreat while still living on the East coast and this began my lifelong study into bodywork* and energy medicine.
 I completed a plant spirit medicine apprenticeship with Sage Maurer from the Gaia School of Healing and a yoga teacher training at South Boston Yoga.

 Drawn to Northern California by the richness of healing modalities, I moved to Oakland in 2013.
-I have studied Tui Na and Acupressure at McKinnon Body Therapy Center with Brian O’Dea, Kathleen Davis, and Jason Frye, and Shiatsu with Carl Johns and Rocco Foronda.
+I have studied Tui Na, Acupressure and qigong at McKinnon Body Therapy Center with Brian O’Dea, Kathleen Davis, and Jason Frye, and Shiatsu with Carl Johns and Rocco Foronda.
 I began teaching Shiatsu at McKinnon in 2015 and joined the Acupressure team in 2016.
 In 2018, I began a formal qigong certification program with Liping Zhu and have kept a daily practice since.

 Paralleling my immersion into bodywork and energy medicine, I began writing regularly in monthly workshops hosted by Peggy Simmons of Green Windows (GW).
 I found writing equally healing as my hands-on work and it nourished my appreciation and fascination for the ways we express ourselves.
 With Peggy’s mentorship, I became certified in the Amherst Writers and Artists (AWA) method of facilitation and presently hold creative writing circles that foster a supportive space for the stories within us to come to light.